fallrisk/PayDay/libs/meowth/README.md

 ## Match Stats

-* high_roll: The high gambler's roll.
+* highRoll: The high gambler's roll.
-* high_roll_gambler: The gambler who rolled the highest.
+* highGambler: The gambler who rolled the highest.
-* low_roll: The low gambler's roll.
+* lowRoll: The low gambler's roll.
-* low_roll_gambler: The gambler who rolled the lowest.
+* lowGambler: The gambler who rolled the lowest.
-* roll_difference: The difference between the high_roll and the low_roll.

 # Stats

 A `stats` object is statistics for a collection of matches.
 It is a running statistics class.
-At the end of each match your match data can be submitted to a stats object to keep a running total of information across a serveral matches.
-You should create a stats before you start your first match.
+At the end of each match your match data can be submitted to a stats object to keep a running total of information across serveral matches.
+You should create a stats object before you start your first match.
 That way at any point you can get statistics for the matches.
+The main function is `GetGamblersSorted`, which returns an array (a table with numerical indices) of the gambler's sorted from most won (key 1) to most loss (key N).

 # Testing